o3de/o3de.org/content/docs/userguide/mobile/deployment-tool-device-farm-integration.md

 You have now created a profile that is associated with your credentials\.
 It is saved locally on your machine in your AWS credentials file\.
 This file is usually located in your C:\\Users\\`user_name`\\\.aws\\ directory\.

-## Accessing the Device Farm Console from Lumberyard Editor<a name="ios-android-deployment-tool-device-farm-integration-accessing-the-device-farm-console-from-lumberyard-editor"></a>
+## Accessing the Device Farm Console from Lumberyard Editor {#ios-android-deployment-tool-device-farm-integration-accessing-the-device-farm-console-from-lumberyard-editor}

 After the new profile is selected in the **Credentials Manager**, you can use Lumberyard Editor to access the Device Farm console\.